Skip to content

 Strategy – Buy Zeta

-I know this alert is far too long but I think the relationship between money supply and the share market is interesting and explains why the stock market is flat-lining currently and could do much better in future when money supply growth accelerates to more normal levels.
+I know this alert is far too long.
+Still, I think the relationship between money supply and the share market is interesting and explains why the stock market is flat-lining currently and could do much better in future when money supply growth accelerates to more normal levels.

 I also think Zeta Global looks like a super-exciting investment.